Winter Storm Warning issued for Northern Cook, Northern Lake, Southern Lake, North Shore by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-17 12:00:00 CST Expires: 2022-11-18 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by calling 5 1 1.
-Road conditions can also be found at 511mn.org for Minnesota or 511wi.gov for Wisconsin.
-Target Area: Ashland WINTER WEATHER ADVISORY IN EFFECT FROM NOON TODAY TO 6 AM CST FRIDAY * WHAT...Lake effect snow expected.
-Total snow accumulations of 1 to 3 inches with 3 to 6 inches over northeastern Ashland County. * WHERE...Ashland County.
-This includes the Tribal Lands of the Bad River Reservation. * WHEN...From noon today to 6 AM CST Friday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the evening commute.
+Effective: 2022-11-17 12:00:00 CST Expires: 2022-11-18 06:00:00 CST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
+Target Area: Ashland; Iron WINTER STORM WATCH REMAINS IN EFFECT FROM THURSDAY AFTERNOON THROUGH LATE THURSDAY NIGHT * WHAT...Heavy lake effect snow possible.
+Total snow accumulations of 3 to 7 inches, except 8 to 14 inches for northern Iron County possible. * WHERE...Ashland and Iron Counties.
+This includes the Tribal Lands of the Bad River Reservation. * WHEN...From Thursday afternoon through late Thursday night. * IMPACTS...Travel could be very difficult.
+The hazardous conditions could impact the evening commute. * ADDITIONAL DETAILS...Southern Ashland and Iron counties are likely to see much less snowfall in this time period with accumulations of 1 to 4 inches possible.

 Comments / 0